 - Follow up with the interviewers with a hand written not, or e-mail if more applicable to your industry or there is a time constraint

 This section only focuses on the major differences between doing a telephone interview vs. an in-person interview.
-Many of the interview questions you will face in a telephone interview, and the best way to answer those questions, should be similar.
+Many of the common interview questions you will face in a telephone interview, and the best way to answer those questions, should be similar.

 During the Interview – Making a Great First Impression